 Don't wait for homesickness to go away by itself.

 Confront your feelings by talking to someone (a counselor, family member, roommate, or another student, etc.) about your homesickness.
-Chances are that the other students in your program may be feeling the same way you are.
+The chances are that the other students in your program may be feeling the same way you are.

 Bring some of home along with you to.